 - Competency in cross-cultural communication.

-- Possesses leadership qualities such as: proactiveness, vision, being a self-starter, positivity and creativity.
+- Possession of leadership qualities such as: proactiveness, vision, being a self-starter, positivity, passion and creativity.

 - Demonstrated success working on teams and supporting colleagues on collaborative initiatives.